 The Parasom M2 PH Earphones comes packaged in a small White and Red cardboard box product images on the front and specifications on the reverse.
 The box measures 10.5cm x 7.0cm x 2.5cm and weighs 40G.

-Upon opening the Parasom M2 PH Earphones box you will find the following items.
+Upon opening the Parasom M2 PH Earphones box you’ll find the following items.
 1x Earphones, 4x In-Ear Earhooks, 4x Ear Tips, 2x Ear Hooks, 1x English/Chinese User Guide.

 Parasom M2 PH Earphones.

 The Parasom M2 PH Earphones are Red in colour with Black detailing.
 You get a 120.0cm cable length and these earphones also weigh a mere 16G.
 Each of the earbud are magnetic and can attract to each other.
 This design can help you keep your cable nice and tidy and great for quickly popping them out of your ears and around your neck.

 The Parasom M2 PH feature an inner-ear hook design, this hook fits nice and snuggly into your ear shape to keep your earbuds in one position.
 This is great for all those Lycra clad runners!